Ecommerce: The latest in digital retail transformations

 Starting an ecommerce business isn’t easy.
 So here are some basics, as explained to you by Digital Eagles Dan Sim, about your online marketing channels and how they can help drive traffic towards your store.
 It’s important you understand these terms before diving into how you can start transforming your online store.
 Here’s a quick summary for beginners:

-- Google Analytics – free tool to help you monitor web traffic, and to optimise your website.
+- Google Analytics – free tool to help you monitor web traffic, and to optimize your website.

-- Website optimisation – With internet users spending an average of around 7 hours a day online, it’s important to optimise your website so it runs well, efficiently and converts visitors into customers.
+- Website optimization – With internet users spending an average of around 7 hours a day online, it’s important to optimize your website so it runs well, efficiently and converts visitors into customers.
 Check out this 8-step guide on building and improving your website.

-- SEO – Stands for Search Engine Optimisation.
-This helps you optimise the content of your website so that it is easily found by users when typing queries into search engines such as Google.
+- SEO – Stands for Search Engine Optimization.
+This helps you optimize the content of your website so that it is easily found by users when typing queries into search engines such as Google.

 - Paid search – that’s like Google Ads, or when an item appears in Google shopping.